How to get to Barranquilla

 GHL Collection Barranquilla Hotel

 Looking for a comfortable hotel in a good, safe location in Barranquilla?
-Then check here information and tips for GHL Collection Barranquilla hotel in Riomar.
+Then check the GHL Collection Barranquilla hotel in Riomar.
 During our stay in Barranquilla, we stayed 4 nights at this hotel in Riomar, in the north of the city.

-GHL Collection Barranquilla hotel proved to be the perfect base for our family visit/sightseeing trip in Barranquilla.
+Why did we like the GHL Collection Barranquilla hotel so much?
+It proved to be the perfect base for our family visit/sightseeing trip in Barranquilla.
 The hotel was comfortable and had a nice rooftop terrace with pool, sauna and restaurant.

 From the terrace we could see the river and the monument Ventana Al Mundo in the distance.
 Because of its location near the sea, there was a nice breeze and a pleasant temperature.

-In the evening, it was great to linger there with a tropical cocktail.
-The hotel was a nice respite during our busy stay in Barranquilla.
+In the evening, it was great to relax with a tropical cocktail.
+The hotel was a tranquil oasis during our busy stay in Barranquilla.

 The room

-We had booked a very spacious Deluxe King Room.
+We booked a very spacious Deluxe King Room.
 The room had a nice king size bed, a sitting area, air conditioning and a spacious bathroom with a fantastic rain shower.
 We arrived very early in Barranquilla, around 8:00am and without having to pay extra for this, we were able to check into our room right away.
-What luck..and what great service!
+We were so lucky.
+What a great service!

 Location